dennisorellana2/dennisorellana2/README.md

 - 🌱 I’m currently learning Cognitive Analytics and Linux.
 - 👯 I’m looking to collaborate with other content data scientists.
 - 🥅 2020 Goals: Contribute more to open source data science projects.
-- ⚡ Fun fact: I love to dance latino music and play soccer.
+- ⚡ Fun fact: I love to dance Latin music and play soccer.

 ### Connect with me: